roxyboy/xroms/README.md

 # xroms
-Python package to utilize the Regional Ocean Model outputs
+Python version of functions to utilize the Regional Ocean Model outputs developed by Shafer Smith at the Courant Institute of Mathematical Sciences.